franciscop/polystore/readme.md

 ## Stores

-Accepts directly the store, or a promise that resolves into a store:
+Accepts directly the store, or a promise that resolves into a store.
+All of the stores, including those that natively _don't_ support it, are enhanced with `Promises` and `expire` times, so they all work the same way.

 ### Memory

+An in-memory KV store, with promises and expiration time:

 ```js
 import kv from "polystore";